ronlawrence/cardano.github.io/_posts/2017-02-08-graphql-shared-schema-mock-and-real.md

 So now put your service on Heroku or AWS etc and within around an hour we have a mock of our service that we can deploy and the UI developers can start using and the clients can test.

 # The Real Thing
 Now the api developers get to work on providing the real data.
 In my sample I connected to a Mongo DB to get the data.
 This goes in a new resolver then back in the express code we can either swap the endpoint for real data, or as I have done here provide two different endpoints, /mock for mock data and /graphql for real data.
-Both use the same schema so a change in one requires a change in the other or we get a compile time error.
+Both use the same schema so a change in one requires a change in the other or we get a compile time error and both have the GraphiQL interface with the exact same schema and comments.
 No more developes forgetting to update a wiki somewhere.
 {% highlight javascript linenos %}
 MongoClient.connect(projectConfig.mongo, (err, database) => {
   if (err) {